 Foot Ulcers may be a sign that you may have peripheral artery disease (PAD).
 PAD develops when the build up of plaque in the arteries of the limbs, typically the legs, decreases the amount of blood and oxygen getting to your legs and feet.
 It’s estimated that 50% of people living with diabetes and non-healing foot ulcers also have PAD.[iii]
-If you have a foot ulcer, find out if you are at risk for PAD by taking our online PAD risk assessment.

 How Foot Ulcers Develop

 Ulcers begin with an injury or an irritation to the foot.
 Even a seemingly small injury, such as a splinter in the foot, stepping on a tack, or a blister from a shoe, can lead to an ulcer if you have diabetes or PAD.

 The following conditions make the development of an ulcer more likely: